Location: St Albans

 About the role

-This is a wonderful opportunity to make a positive difference to people’s lives.
+This is a wonderful opportunity to make a positive difference in people’s lives.

 As a support worker, you will support people with differing needs with all aspects of their lives.
 Your day may be quite varied.
 You will help people with the practical aspects of their lives, such as helping them to shop, prepare meals, wash, clean their home, understand their money and take their medication.